pLUTo: Enabling Massively Parallel Computation in DRAM via Lookup Tables: Introduction

-\begin{itemize}[leftmargin=3mm,itemsep=0mm,parsep=0mm,topsep=0mm] \item We introduce \mechanism, a PuM substrate that enables new lookup table operations.
-These operations synergize well with available PuM-based operations to enable more complex operations that are commonly used in modern applications.
+\begin{itemize}[leftmargin=3mm,itemsep=0mm,parsep=0mm,topsep=0mm] \item We introduce \mechanism, a {new DRAM-based PuM architecture that introduces support for general-purpose operations through the use of bulk {lookup table (LUT) queries.}}

-\item We propose three designs for \mechanism with different levels of trade-offs in area cost, energy efficiency, and performance depending on the system designers needs.
+\item We propose three different {and new} \mechanism designs with varying trade-offs in {performance,} energy efficiency, and {DRAM} {area overhead}.

-\item We evaluate \mechanism using a set of real-world cryptography, image processing and neural network workloads.
-We compare against state-of-the-art GPU implementations and find that \mechanism outperforms the baseline CPU and GPU implementations by up to 33$\times$ and 8$\times$, respectively, while simultaneously achieving energy savings of 110$\times$ and 80$\times$. \end{itemize}
+\item We describe the end-to-end system integration of \mechanism, {including 1) ISA {instructions}, 2) an API library, 3) a compiler, and 4) modifications to the {memory controller}.}